At Least 10 Managers You Don’t Want to Meet On Your Journey

-Note from Art: here’s a fresh follow-on to some earlier posts on the habits of lousy leaders and managers based on input from participants in my management programs and forums.
+Here’s a fresh follow-on to some earlier posts on the habits of lousy leaders based on input from participants in my leadership and management programs and forums.
 It seems we don’t run out of content for this thread!

 Related: At Least 20 Things to Stop Doing as a Leader and At Least 10 More Things to Stop Doing if You are the Boss.
 Reader participation has pushed those numbers considerably higher.